 It’s typical to feel overwhelmed by news of the break out, especially if you have actually experienced psychological health issues before.

-Where possible, it can help to keep typical routines.
-It can also help to remain in touch with friends and family, eat a balanced diet and remain physically active.
+Where possible, it can assist to preserve typical routines.
+It can also assist to remain in touch with friends and family, eat a balanced diet and remain physically active.

-Acknowledge feelings of distress and look for more expert assistance if required.
+Acknowledge feelings of distress and look for further expert support if required.